asiminah/asiminah.github.io/submenu/techwritingmath.md

 **HuskyCT:** All announcements related to the course will be posted on HuskyCT.
 Assignments and grades will be posted on HuskyCT as well.

-**Assignments:** There will be five assignments throughout the semester.
-You will need to submit a draft and final draft for each assignment.
-Drafts will be due on Friday's (so that I have enough time to grade them over the weekend) and final drafts will be due on Sunday's (so you have more time to work on them).
+**Assignments:** There will be five writing assignments throughout the semester.
+The minimum length of each assignment will vary, but the total number of pages between all of them will be at least 15 pages.
+You will need to submit a first draft and final draft for each assignment.
+First drafts will be due on Friday's at 11:59PM on HuskyCT (so that I have enough time to grade them over the weekend).
+You will receive feedback on first drafts over the weekend and we will go over general comments/questions in class the following Monday.
+Final drafts will be due on Sunday's at 11:59pm (so you have more time to work on them).
 You will be writing a paper roughly every 2-3 weeks throughout the semester.
 Here is a brief description of the assignments (more detailed information will be provided on HuskyCT):

+For each assignment, you will first submit a draft of your paper, which will receive instructor feedback and insights.
+Then you will resubmit a final draft that has been revised to address the instructor feedback.
+Each draft of each assignment must be typeset using LATEX, and you will submit both the pdf version and the source code.
+Each assignment will be worth 20% of your grade.
+A rubric will be given on HuskyCT.
+Since part of the purpose of this class is to revise your writing, you must submit a first draft to receive credit for the assignment.
+It is, however, your final copy that will receive a grade.
+Extra credit will not be offered in this class.
+There is no final exam for this class.

 | Assignment Topic |       |  Tasks for assignment   |       |  Due Date of assignment  |